 After the January release, increased groundwater and soil vapor monitoring indicated contamination in the environment outside of Tank 5.
-Groundwater monitoring in MW 2, located near tank 5, showed an increase in total petroleum hydrocarbons diesel (TPH(d)) During the same period, soil vapor results increased from 794 ppbv to 204,000 ppbv (parts per billion by volume).
-There are also increases in soil vapor in the tanks closest to Tank 5.
-Refer to Appendix B for detailed groundwater and soil vapor results.
+Groundwater monitoring in RHMW02, located near tank 5, showed an increase in total petroleum hydrocarbons diesel (TPH(d)) of up to 5000 ppb, 500 ppb higher than the site specific risk based EAL approved by DOH, and upwards of 50 times DOH EAL (5,000 ppb compared to EAL of 100 ppb).
+During the same period, soil vapor results increased from 794 ppbv to 204,000 ppbv (parts per billion by volume) under Tank 5.
+There were also increases in soil vapor in the tanks closest to Tank 5.
+Refer to Appendix B for DOH’s summary of the groundwater results at the Facility and soil vapor monitoring analysis from Tank 5 in the past and following the release.
+Refer to Appendix C for the Navy’s current monitoring plan and an explanation of EALs and Site Specific Risk Based Levels (SSRBLs).

-The Navy’s sampling and analysis indicated that increases of soil vapor volatile organic compound (VOC) concentrations beneath Tank 5 and nearby tanks may be attributed to the release of JP-8 from Tank 5 in January 2014.
-However, results of groundwater sampling and analysis indicate the release of JP-8 from Tank 5 had limited impact on the underlying groundwater and has not impacted any drinking water source.
+The Navy’s sampling and analysis indicated that the increases of soil vapor volatile organic compound (VOC) concentrations beneath Tank 5 and nearby tanks may be attributed to the release of JP-8 from Tank 5 in January 2014.
+According to the Navy, results of groundwater sampling and analysis indicate the release of JP-8 from Tank 5 has had limited impact on the underlying groundwater and has not impacted any drinking water source.
+However, there has been detection of low levels of various petroleum chemicals in the RH2254-01 (Red Hill Shaft).

-Data from groundwater samples taken from Navy Drinking Water Well 2254-01 indicate that contaminant levels were present but were below DOH EALs.
-Drinking water samples are also collected from BWS drinking water sources and the regulatory drinking water distribution point for Navy Drinking Water Well 2254-01.
-Analytical results from the drinking water samples results were within applicable safe drinking water standards.
+Drinking water samples were collected from the 5 BWS drinking water sources and the regulatory drinking water distribution point for Navy Drinking Water Well RH2254-01.
+Results from the 5 BWS water sources were non-detect for petroleum contamination.
+The Navy well, RH2254-0, showed detections but all results were under EALs.
+Analytical results from the drinking water samples data were within applicable safe drinking water standards or below any MCLs.
+Refer to Table 1 of Appendix B for a comparison table.
+Note, there is no drinking water standard for Total Petroleum Hydrocarbons as diesel (TPH(d)) and naphthalene.

 The Task Force finds that the BWS and the Navy have undertaken significant efforts to assess the effects of the reported fuel leak on the environment and to protect drinking water resources.
 The Task Force acknowledges that the BWS has accelerated sampling at nearby drinking water sources.
 In addition, the Navy has performed extensive sampling and analysis of the groundwater, drinking water, and soil vapor at or near the Red Hill Fuel Storage Facility.
-The BWS has reported that drinking water sources remain safe.
+The Navy has reported that their drinking water source remains safe.
+The BWS has reported that 5 BWS drinking water wells in close proximity to Red Hill to date show no detections of petroleum chemical contaminants.

 Long-term effects

-According to the most recent groundwater monitoring results dated, July, 21, 2014, levels of TPH(d) still persist in the groundwater beneath Tank 5 above DOH EALs.
-The monthly soil vapor results also remain elevated in the range of 100,000 – 200,000 pbv in the latest report dated September 25, 2014.
-Refer to Appendix B for more details regarding sampling results.
+According to the most recent groundwater monitoring results dated, July, 21, 2014, levels of TPH(d) still persist in the groundwater beneath Tank 5, above DOH Environmental Action Levels (EALs), but are below the site specific risk based level approved by DOH.
+The monthly soil vapor results also remain elevated in the range of 100,000 – 200,000 ppbv in the latest report dated September 25, 2014.
+However, soil vapor results remain below the site specific risk based level of 280,000 ppbv approved by DOH.
+Refer to Appendix B for a more detailed narrative by DOH and Appendix C for the current monitoring plan and an explanation of EALs and SSRBLs by the Navy.
 Additional cumulative groundwater sampling results are posted online at: http://health.hawaii.gov/shwb/underground-storage-tanks/.